CouncilofLorien/counciloflorien.github.io/docs/cards/C/call-of-home.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > ***Playable on a non-Ringwraith, non-Wizard character not bearing The One Ring.*** The character makes a roll (draws a #).
-The character returns to his player's hand if the result plus his player's unused general influence is less than 10. <br>&ensp;Any one item held by the removed character may automatically be transferred to another character in his company (all other non-follower cards he controls are discarded).
+The character returns to his player's hand if the result plus his player's unused general influence is less than 10.
+Any one item held by the removed character may automatically be transferred to another character in his company (all other non-follower cards he controls are discarded).
 >

 ### _Middle-earth Challenge Decks_